citp/privacy-policy-historical/e/ec/ecl/eclipse.net.uk.md

 If we cannot respond to your enquiry immediately and you are not a customer of KCOM we will prepare a file relating to your enquiry which will only be accessed by those of our employees who are involved in resolving your enquiry.
 If you are a customer we will note your enquiry against your account.

-If you contact us by phone we will record your call and hold this recording for 30 days.
+If you contact us (or we contact you) by phone we will record the call and hold this recording for 18 months.
 This recording will be used to enable us to assess quality control and provide training to our employees.

 ### If you contact us by email